sjeyasut/Wiggles/cad/claw/README.md

 # Claw CAD

-This folder contains the claw CAD exports in STEP and STL formats.
+This folder contains the claw CAD.